thegenemyers/FASTGA/README.md

 ```

 GDBshow allows one to view a given set of scaffolds/contigs or portions thereof for the source GDB.
-If the -h option is set then only the header lines are shown.
+If the <nobr>-h</nobr> option is set then only the header lines are shown.
 By default DNA sequence is lower-case,
 80bp per row.
 You can request upper-case with -U, and set the line width with -w.
 If no arguments
-besides the source DB are given, then the contigs of the entire GDB are output (in order).
-If a file name follows, then GDB interprets each line of the file as a display directive.
-Otherwise each argument after the source GDB is interpreted as a display directive where the syntax and meaning is as follows:
+besides the source GDB are given, then all the contigs of the GDB are output (in order).
+If a file name follows, then GDB interprets each line of the file as a \<range\> display directive.
+Otherwise the argument after the source GDB is interpreted as a display directive where the syntax and meaning is as follows:

 * A contig (index) is either (1) a single integer, say c, denoting the c'th contig in the genome, or (2) a pair of integers separated by a ., say s.c, denoting the c'th contig of the s'th scaffold in the genome.

 * A scaffold (index) is either a single integer, say s, denoting the s'th scaffold in the genome, or
-   it can be a string in which case it denotes every scaffold whose header prefix (excluding any leading
+   it can be the string name of the scaffold given in the originating fasta header.
-   white space) matches the string.

 * The special symbol # which may substitute for an integer denotes "the last", e.g. # adresses the last contig in the genome, #.1 addresses the 1st contig of the last scaffold, and 1_500-# selects the substring from 500 to the end of contig 1.